kevinpurdy/kevinpurdy.github.io/_posts/2015-07-07-system-shock.markdown

 layout: post
 title: My Own Personal SHODAN
 published: true
-excerpt: The tale of a heroic battle against a beige box.
+excerpt: The author is forever changed by an epic battle.
+Against a Gateway PC.
 ---

 _This was originally a pitch to write a book about _System Shock_.
 It is now a slightly fragmented note about how a video game changed who I was and what I would become.
 Enjoy._